 Idaho law provides for absentee voting for registered voters.
 Voters who wish to vote early, or will be unable to vote at their precinct in the upcoming elections, may vote by mail or at the Minidoka County Clerk's Office.
-You may vote in person from 10 a.m. to 4 p.m., Monday through Friday, up to and including the Friday before the election.
+You may vote in person from 8:30 a.m. to 5:00 p.m., Monday through Friday.

 Absentee Mail Ballot Application

 Those wishing to vote absentee by mail must first submit an Absentee Ballot Application or request by letter including your name, home address, and address you want the ballot to be mailed to.
 The Application must be received in the County Clerk's Office no later than 5 p.m. on the eleventh day before the election.
 All parties requesting a ballot form must sign the letter of request.
 The completed application can be delivered by mail, or in person, to the Minidoka County Clerk's Office.

 The absentee ballots must be received in the Clerk's Office by 8 p.m. on election day.
 Absentee registration and/or application for the Absentee Ballot must be applied for by the applicant to the County Clerk in the County in which the elector's Idaho residence is.

 Application for an Absentee Ballot